Skip to main content

 2.1 General rule: linear distribution of total capital gain

-In accordance with this general rule, the capital gain generated prior to January 20, 2006 will be determined by the part of the gain that proportionally corresponds to the number of days elapsed between the date of acquisition of the asset element and January 19, 2006, both inclusive, with respect to the total number of days that said element would have remained in the taxpayer's assets.
+According to this general rule, the capital gain generated before January 20, 2006 will be determined by the part of the gain that proportionally corresponds to the number of days elapsed between the date of acquisition of the asset and January 19, 2006, both inclusive, with respect to the total number of days that said asset would have remained in the taxpayer's assets.

 In summary: